CDRomulus/PointerMazeGameV2/README.md

 A console maze game using dynamically created objects.
 A revisit to my first Univiersity C++ assignment.

-Each node (Room) of the maze contains a vector of references to connected nodes.
+Each node (Room) of the maze contains an array of references to connected nodes.

 Uses raw pointers.